Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Locations/Luyarnha/Districts/Grand Cathedral/Shops/The Hunter's Workshop.md

 ---
 # Party Notes
-Apparently [[Garum Keenseeker]] might be willing to make weapons for special customers that aren't Jaegers, provided they do some favors, or are friends with him through some other means.
+Apparently [[Gehram Keenseeker]] might be willing to make weapons for special customers that aren't Jaegers, provided they do some favors, or are friends with him through some other means.